 IAF Distinguished Service Award

-The IAF Distinguished Service Award is intended to reward active volunteers for their distinguished service to the activities of the Federation.
+The IAF Distinguished Service Award is intended to reward active volunteers for their contributions to the progress of astronautics and the Federation.

 Who may nominate?

 - Delegates/members of IAF member organizations in good standing